SENATE PASSES BILL TO FACILITATE EARLY DETECTION OF BREAST CANCER

 According to leading medical studies, breast cancer is five times more likely in the 40 percent of women who have dense breast tissue but mammograms alone miss up to 40 percent of tumors that are present in women with dense breast tissue.
 A recent Harris Interactive survey found that 95 percent of women do not know their breast density, even though it is a risk factor, and only one in 10 women find out about breast density from their physician.

-Senator Flanagan started working on this legislation after being approached by JoAnn Pushkin of Dix Hills, a breast cancer survivor-turned-advocate and co-founder of D.E.N.S.E.
-(Density Education National Survivors’ Effort).
-Ms. Pushkin’s cancer was diagnosed later than necessary because her annual mammograms were unable to detect a tumor through dense breast tissue.
+JoAnn Pushkin of Dix Hills, a breast cancer survivor-turned-advocate and co-founder of D.E.N.S.E.
+(Density Education National Survivors’ Effort), was diagnosed later than necessary because her annual mammograms were unable to detect a tumor through dense breast tissue.
 Ms. Pushkin worked closely with Senator Flanagan’s office to write the legislation and continues to work with him to make sure that the measure becomes law in New York State.